 Set the height of the drinkers so the chicks can drink easily.
 360-activated nipples are preferable in rearing houses.
 If not available, and especially with infrared beak treated chicks, we recommend using cups or other extra drinking systems during the first 5 - 7 days.

-Reduce the water pressure in the drinking system to create a hanging drop at chick eye level.
+Reduce the water pressure in the drinking system to cre-

 Trigger the nipples or cups during the first 3-4 days to encourage chicks to drink.
 Flush the lines just before housing the chicks and daily for the first 4 days.
-Chicks will refuse hot water (>25 °C).
+Chicks will refuse hot water (>25 $^{\circ}$ C).